Area and Global Studies Mentorship Program

-The mentor will continue to be a resource on service to the academic and Grand Rapids area communities, and continue to strongly encourage the recent hire to fully engage in service to the department, the college, the university, and the local community.
+The mentor will continue to be a resource on service to the academic and Grand Rapids area communities, and continue to strongly encourage the recent hire to fully engage in service to the AGS Department, Brooks College, the University, and the local community.

 The mentor will meet with the mentee as needed.
 In the sixth year for tenure-track faculty, the mentor will be available to address questions about preparing the portfolio for the 6th year personnel review, and to offer advice or assistance if requested.

 Mentor will be available as needed.
 If requested, the mentor will offer to be one of the peer reviewers to write up an observation for mentees 6th year personnel review portfolio.

 Scholarly and Creative Activity

 Mentor will be available as needed, particularly in for a tenure-track professor assembling a record of scholarly and creative achievement for the 6th year personnel review portfolio.